 Although the guidelines for cooking pork have changed within the last few years, practicing food safety remains essential for preventing foodborne illness.

-Following the recommended guidelines for cooking pork can minimize your risk of trichinosis, an infection caused by eating undercooked pork contaminated with the Trichinella spiralis parasite.
+Following the recommendations for cooking pork can minimize your risk of trichinosis, an infection caused by eating undercooked pork contaminated with the Trichinella spiralis parasite.

-The USDA recommends that pork should be cooked to an internal temperature of 145–160°F (63–71°C) — depending on the cut — and allowed to rest for at least three minutes before eating.
+The USDA recommends cooking pork to an internal temperature of 145–160°F (63–71°C) — depending on the cut — and letting it rest for at least 3 minutes before eating.

 Proper handling and storage are also key to reducing your risk of bacterial infection.

 Practicing proper food safety is important when preparing other types of meat besides pork as well.
 Check out this article for a comprehensive guide to selecting, storing, and preparing other types of meat, fish, and poultry safely.